 - Dredge the Chicken: In a medium bowl, whisk together the all purpose flour, arrowroot, and the remaining 1 teaspoon sea salt.
 Remove the chicken pieces from the marinade and dredge them in the flour mixture.
 Gently shake off the excess flour and place the chicken on a baking sheet.

 - Bake: Liberally spray the top of the chicken with avocado oil until evenly coated.
 Bake for 15 minutes.
 Remove the pan from the oven and flip each piece over and bake for an additional 10-15 minutes, or until golden brown.

-- Serve: Toss the chicken with the orange sauce in a large bowl.
-Garnish with thinly sliced green onions or sesame seeds.
-Serve over rice or cauliflower rice and enjoy!
+- Prepare the Sauce: While the chicken is baking, prepare the orange sauce.
+Toss the chicken with the orange sauce in a large bowl.
+Garnish with thinly sliced green onions or sesame seeds and serve over rice.

 - While you can use either chicken breasts or thighs, thighs work much better in this recipe as they stay moist and crisp up easily.

 - You’ll need 2 large baking pans for this recipe depending on size.